 Our route from the Raush drainage to the Clearwater River totalled about 20 miles and looked to be some of the most spectacular terrain on the trip.
-It was filled with glaciers, moraines, and alpine valleys but also quite “forced” – as Will aptly put it – because the terrain in the Caribou’s is serious stuff and finding any way through it is hard.
+It was filled with glaciers, moraines, and alpine valleys but also quite “forced” – as Will put it – because the terrain in the Caribou’s is serious stuff and finding any way through is hard.
 Instead of natural lines across gentle ridges and open bowls, the Caribou’s forced us towards passes that weren’t certain go, towards numerous cliff bands, across sidehills, and through generally tough slugging.

 But the first half of this section was actually fairly good travel and one of the few portions I could actually recommend to someone.
 We ascended from the Raush River through thicker trees which meant less underbrush and reached the stunning alpine (+3000′) by late morning.
 It held a beautiful lake and behind that what we hoped was a pass.

 Around this portion of the trip I realized I’d erred in the trip planning.
 Normally on challenging trips like this I’m solo, or at least the primary one responsible for executing the route.
 But here the route was mostly Will’s idea and knowing he was capable, I let my guard down and didn’t give the route the extreme scrutinization that I usually do.
 That’s not to say Will’s route was flawed – it was probably as good as it could be – but just that I personally didn’t have a rigorous grasp of what we were up against, which is an uncomfortable place to be when you’re facing terrain this serious.
-My lack of familiarity with the nuance of the route meant that I couldn’t fully contribute to decision making, and thus increased the intimidation.
-This may just be my personality as a bit of an obsessive control freak as the average person would have likely found my familiarity with the route quite robust, but I like to know every contour line.
+My lack of familiarity with the nuance of the route meant that I couldn’t fully contribute to decision making, and increased the intimidation.
+This may just be my personality as a bit of an obsessive control freak as the average person would have likely found my familiarity with the route quite robust.
+I like to know every contour line.

 We spent the rest of the day traveling slowly through difficult but incredible alpine.
 We walked moraines, scrambled over ridges, hopped big talus and crossed icefields with cascading meltwater.
 All of it was serious terrain and quite a challenge but one that rewarded.
 Our route is shown below.
 We navigated the snowfields and glaciers on the left side to eventually reach the lowest point on the horizon (center of photo).
 It looks far but it’s about 4 miles.

 We ended the day with our tent perched in a beautiful spot in the alpine.
 It was a great day, but still one that did little to alleviate worries about the overall magnitude of the trip.
 We’d worked all day to cover a mere 8 miles.
 We were far into the trip thanks to the fast miles on the Raush River, but on foot we’d only covered 19 of 55 miles, and those had taken us 3 days.
-Our average of 6 miles per day was worrisome math with 36 foot miles still ahead.
+This average of 6 miles per day was worrisome with 36 foot miles still ahead.
 We went to bed planning to rise early and aim for double digit miles.

 Day Four (12 miles)

-We were on the move at 6am and aiming for the Clearwater River 12 miles and perhaps a million hours away.
+We were on the move at 6am and aiming for the Clearwater River twelve miles and perhaps a million hours away.
 The first half of the day involved contouring through several alpine bowls which looked like awfully steep sidehilling but was perhaps passable if we could stay above treeline.

 The alpine wasn’t all semi-reasonable terrain though.
 We approached what looked like a cliff band across the face we were traversing and suspected it was the crux of the day (it wasn’t).
 The cliff was indeed substantial: 50-100′ high and mostly low-mid 5th class choss.
 We scouted up and down, with me eventually finding a relief in the cliff band up a steep, chute that was half scrambling and half wet vegetation.
 It was easy enough to be dangerous, as upward progress wasn’t hard but a slip on the wet botany would result in a non-arrestable tumble to the talus below.
 I moved carefully trying not to dislodge rocks, but did send one down that gave Will a good reminder not to start upwards until I cleared the top.